 Conclusion: Become sleep deprived enough, and it’s the same as being drunk at work.
 Minus the fun part of, you know, being drunk.

-Luckily for us, Dinges’ study was supplemented by his colleague Gregory Belenky, who ran a similar study with subjects sleeping 3, 5, 7 and 9 hours daily.
+Luckily for us, Dinges’ study was supplemented by his colleague Gregory Belenky, who ran a similar study with 66 subjects aged 24-62 sleeping 3, 5, 7 and 9 hours daily.

 With most of us sleeping an average of 7 hours, it seems that we are not as sharp as we could.